m0wer/rssfilter/README.md

-Embedding models allow for a new era of recommendation systems, where a large user base is not required, since recommendations are based on the content of the articles, not on other users behavior.:w
+Embedding models allow for a new era of recommendation systems, where a large user base is not required, since recommendations are based on the content of the articles, not on other users behavior.

 ## Self-hosting